-I’m an introvert by nature, but can pass for an extrovert as necessary.
+I’m an introvert by nature but can pass for an extrovert when necessary.

-Work makes most people want to pull their hair out, which is why I think it’s important to always have fun and take dance breaks and enjoy what you do.
+Work makes most people want to pull their hair out, so I think it’s important always to have fun, take dance breaks, and enjoy what you do.

 If I could emote only through animated .gifs, I would.